 Students will examine and analyze the health care issues that American Indians face in current times.
 Explore how the professional nurse may remedy the profound health disparities of American Indians.
-Prerequisite(s)/Co-requisite: NRSG 3100 in RN-BS track or completion of NRSG 2000 level courses in 4-yr track
+Prerequisites: Current RN license and admitted to major or must have an associate degree or diploma degree as a registered nurse or be a licensed RN by the end of the first semester.
+Prerequisite(s)/Co-requisite: NRSG 3100 in RN-BS track or completion of NRSG 2000 level courses in 4-yr track.